fgonzalez3/Madagascar-Bat-Kobuvirus/pipelines/README.md

 - The Simplot directory contains the workflow necessary for conducting comparative sequence similarity analyses (Figure 1C-1D in the paper)
 - The ML tree directory contains the workflow necessary for creating maximum likelihood trees (Figure 2 and Supplemental Figure 1 in the paper)
 - The BayesianTree directory contains the workflow necessary for creating the time tree (Figure 3 in the paper)
+- The CheckV directory contains the workflow necessary for running our viral contig quality assessment (Supplementary Table 1)